SoftwareHeritage/swh-environment/README.md

 - swh-loaders: celery workers dedicated to importing/updating source code content (VCS repos, source packages, etc.),

+- swh-journal: Persistent logger of changes to the archive, with publish-subscribe support.

 That means, you can start doing the ingestion using those services using the same setup described in the getting-started starting